Course Title: Master of Science in Creative Digital Media (Digital Games)

 Over the course of the programme, students will develop novel digital media content, for mobile and tablet applications, digital games, and rich media content applications.
 With the range of multi-disciplinary talent within the class, graduates will find themselves working with others on new and innovative ideas which will broaden their skill set across a number of areas.

-Certain modules are core for all students, however throughout each semester students may choose from a selection of options that best reflect their desired pathway choice.
+Semester 1 is comprised of core modules for all students in the areas of software development, graphic design and game design.
 Students choose a stream in semester 2 that usually reflects their area of interest and the area that they will develop their final project in.
 Certain modules may be added, changed, removed or updated depending on resources and industry demand.

 - Authoring Principles